Kamran-Afzali/Kamran-Afzali.github.io/_posts/fep.md

 The free energy principle and active inference theory, developed by Karl Friston, provide a theoretical framework for understanding perception, action, and learning in biological and artificial systems.
-The key concepts of these theories can be outlined as follows:

 ## Free Energy Principle